 During quarantine, I figured there would be many people cleaning out spaces and posting items for sale.
 A few weeks ago I searched, “Vintage Easel” with no local hits.
 Typical.
 That’s usually how my search starts.
 I rarely find what I’m looking for the first time, but once I’ve searched something then similar items will show up in “Today’s Picks” when I check Marketplace in the future.
 Well... over the weekend guess what my top pick was?!
+Yes, a beautiful vintage easel priced ridiculously reasonable.
+There was only one photo, but I didn’t ask any questions.
+I confirmed it was still available, double checked with my husband (recommended, ladies) 😉 and told the seller I would take it!

 My husband was kind enough to drive to the next town over and pick it up for me.
 It was even larger and more amazing than shown in the photo above.
 We learned that the easel belonged to a local art instructor and it originally came from an art school in New York.
 It is made of solid wood by Anco Bilt complete with iron casters.
 After researching, we believe it is from the 1950's.
 Values online range from $1,600 - $2,000.
 What a gem!